 - The main treatments are a proper diet and medications, and for those who reach ESRD, long term dialysis treatment or kidney transplantation.

-- Currently in New York State 8,641 people are waiting for a life saving kidney transplant.
+- Currently in New York State 8,484 people are waiting for a life saving kidney transplant (UNOS.org retrieved March 9,2015).

 - Kidney transplantation is considered the best treatment for many people with severe CKD because quality of life and survival are often better than in people who use dialysis.

 - There is a shortage of organs available for donation.
 Many people who are candidates for kidney transplantation are put on a transplant waiting list and require dialysis until an organ is available.
-In New York State, over 1,000 people have been on the kidney transplant waiting list for more than five years.
+In New York State, 1,304 people have been on the kidney transplant waiting list for more than five years (UNOS.org retrieved March 9,2015).

 - A kidney can come from a living relative, a living unrelated person, or from a person who has died (deceased or cadaver donor); only one kidney is required to survive.